Return to Practice (all fields of nursing practice)

 Who the course is aimed at

-If you are a nurse whose NMC registration has lapsed within the last ten years and you would like to renew your registration with the aim of returning to practice, this course is designed for you.
-You may also choose this course if you have maintained your registration, but have been out of clinical practice for a period of time and would like to return to practice.
+If you are a nurse and/or SCPHN Registrant whose NMC registration has lapsed and you would like to renew your registration with the aim of returning to practice, this course is designed for you.
+You may also choose this course if you have maintained your registration but have been out of clinical practice for a period of time and would like to return to practice.

 What you learn

-You will gain knowledge and understanding about current practice, and develop your ability to critically reflect on your learning and practice again.
+You will gain knowledge and understanding about current practice, and develop your ability to critically reflect upon your learning and practice again.

 General areas covered

-You will spend time in clinical placement, where your learning needs will be supported and your practice assessed by professionals in your field of nursing / health visiting.
+You will spend time in clinical placement, where you will be supported by suitably prepared Practice Supervisors and Practice Assessors.

 You will explore topics including: